Orpheus, Monteverdi and the Opera

 )

 .
-The air in which Orpheus attempts to gain access to the kingdom of the dead from Charon is one of the most famous passages in the opera: “Possente spirito e formidabil nume…” (mp3source
+The air in which Orpheus attempts to gain access to Charon’s kingdom of the dead is one of the most famous passages in the opera: “Possente spirito e formidabil nume…” (mp3source

 Monteverdi l'Orfeo